jordalgo/wordpress-setup/SETUP.md

 #### Deploy to Production

 This will deploy all the above code to your remote server.
+Make sure you run it from the root of your site.

 ```bash
 node deploy.js
 ```

-#### Set up a MySQL Database Remotely
+#### Create a MySQL Database Remotely

 You can do this on the server or through the many helpful hosting control panel tools.